 Given the time and resources, I believe anyone can learn to draw, or paint, or write.
 But making art is more than just studying anatomy, learning to mix paint, and mastering grammar.
 There’s a special mental side to making art that deals with voice, style, originality, and authenticity.
 Your artistic style is what makes your work feel like you.

-If you asked me whether or not developing your own signature art style was an absolute necessity before you begin selling your art, I would say yes.
-I might then go on to explain how I know a few artists who make their living selling their art that have an instantly recognizable, unique drawing style.
+If you asked me whether or not developing your signature art style was an absolute necessity before you begin selling your art, I would say yes.
+I might then go on to explain how I know a few artists who make their living selling their art that have an instantly recognisable, unique drawing style.

 By appointment only

 We, humans, are very individual by nature and everyone approaches things differently.
 In terms of drawing or mark-making, that is what some refer to as artistic style.
 In our culture, we celebrate certain art styles more than others.
 A Picasso becomes worth millions, while art created by other famous artists seem worth far less.

 Art is very subjective and yet, capitalism dictates trends, trends set demands and demand creates jobs or kills them.
 So what people are drawn to, is the fascination around the myth that a distinctive style is equal to fame and fortune.

 Some say the fame and fortune of some particular artists have to do with their ability to stick to their true nature and the luck that they attracted some very wealthy people in their lives.

 I’m often approached by people looking for help in promoting their artwork and finding a path that will both support them and uplift them.
 These people are always creative, but they often don’t trust their creativity.
 The idea of letting go and creating is often overwhelming.